 Robin Hemuss – Born 1970, Colwyn Bay.
 Guitarist with 4Q from Summer 1989, playing 17 gigs in the year he was with the band.
 Formed the Invasion of The Astro Monsters with his brother Adam, although prolific with recording, the band never performed live.
 Robin, reknowned for over indulgence also had another project, Orange Trick with Pete, Lemon Meringue Gang & Jon Bon 10p running concurrently.
 These eventually ground to a halt when he co-founded Sons of Selina with Neil Crud in 1990.
 Also ran Reliant Recording Studios from his own back garden.
 His interest at being an active musician faded by 1997 & he had little to do with Sons of Selina material thereafter, which many have described as a great loss to music.
 Moved to Manchester in 1999 to study at University, now living in Chester.

 Henchmen – North Wales chapter of Hell’s Angels, based in Colwyn Bay.
-Now known as the Outlaws.
+Later known as the Outlaws.

 Hendre Hall – venue in Tal-y-Bont, 4km outside Bangor, since 1999 the converted barn near has been open as a venue capable of hosting local and not so local bands, DJs and club nights in a really earthy backdrop.
 Most Bangor bands have done their turn there.
 Eg: Tarantism, Kipperwig, Valleum, Kobe.
 Radio One’s Session in Wales broadcast Ectogram and Zabrinski from the barn to celebrate Ankst‘s anniversary.
 Bethan Elfyn said she’s never been to a venue with a slate dancefloor before.
 Not long ago that dancefloor was packed with people dancing to tunes laid down by the DJ from The Herbaliser.
 Also hosted the Dirty Weekend punk festival in Sep08, and Adam Walton‘s BBC Radio Wales show recorded live bands from there (Mar10).
 Used as Bangor Students Union’s entertainment club (2010/11) while Union building in the city was being rebuilt. (website)